Funny things happen to me all the time. Either that or I’m not all there and everything just seems funny.

 It was one of those nights when I semi-woke up and wandered aimlessly into the kitchen.
 I wasn’t fully conscious.
 This wasn’t unusual since I was often found sleep walking.
 The house was dark.
 There wasn’t a sound to be heard except the growling coming from my stomach.
 Even though I was in a dream state, I felt the pangs of hunger.

-This event took place about 35 years ago.
+This event took place over 40 years ago.
 But we still laugh about it.
 Finding humor in unlikely situations can make you look like a real idiot or it can help you keep your sanity.